Improve Manufacturing Analytics with Dashboards

 1 – Accessibility of Data

 Dashboards enable everyone access the data on their computer, tablet or phone.
 They eliminate the need to login to various systems to pull reports and merge data in Excel to get to a final number.
 I often find companies struggle with management not being able to easily get the data they need to know how their area is performing.
-All of the data is in the system but nor readily available to be used as information.
-Implementing dashboards automates the data processing and converts the data into easy to use graphics and metrics.
-With products like Microsoft’s Power BI.
-There is an App that you can install on your phone to access your data wherever you are.
+All of the data is in the system but not readily available to be used as information.
+Implementing dashboards automates the data processing and converts the data into easy to use graphics and metrics delivered to you with reliable products like Microsoft’s Power BI.
+Using an app on your phone you have access to your data wherever you are.

 2 – Focus on Critical Metrics and KPIs

 Now that everyone can access the dashboards.
 You can ensure they are all using the same information to improve your company.
 I often find key metrics for a organization are found on multiple reports.
 This can lead to data confusion, when multiple departments submit reports on the same metric with different results.